afif25fradana/Felis-Shell-Modular-Dotfile/docs/custom-scripts.md

 **Location:** `~/.local/bin/random-fastfetch.sh`

 This is a fun little script that runs `fastfetch` to show your system info, but with a random ASCII art logo each time.
+This script is installed by the `install.sh` script from the project root.

 **How to use it:**
 ```bash